Expressive.

 Concept-driven.

-I paint the ghost behind the image — in radiant color and fractured light.
+I am a visual mythmaker and contemporary iconographer.
+Painting the ghost behind the image — in radiant color and fractured light.
 Faces you may know — until the surface cracks.
 Icons.
 Antiheroes.
 Outsiders.
 Legends with edges.

 My work reframes what culture mythologizes — and what it prefers to forget.
 These portraits don’t flatter.
 They glare back.